GuidoZam/vscode-Invisifolder/README.md

 1. **Via Command Palette**: Press `Ctrl+Shift+P`, type "Invisifolder: Unhide Folder", and select a folder from the list
 2. **Via Status Bar**: Click the Invisifolder status bar item and select "Remove folder"
-3. **Via Explorer Context Menu**: Right-click a hidden folder (if you can still access it via path) and toggle its visibility

 ### Managing Hidden Folders